-Students and exchange visitors should plan early for your visa and complete the following steps.
-Once you have secured your visa, prepare your travel to arrive prior to your program start date listed on your I-20 or DS-2019.
+Students and exchange visitors should plan early for their visa and complete the necessary steps.
+Once you have secured your visa, prepare to arrive in the U.S. prior to the program start date listed on your I-20 or DS-2019.

 Non-U.S. citizens seeking to enter the United States for study or exchange must generally first obtain an accurate U.S. visa issued by the U.S. Department of State – Bureau of Consular Affairs to enter the United States.
 Individual applicants should refer to your local U.S. Embassy / Consulate for instructions and plan early to avoid study or exchange interruptions resulting from delays.